When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Despite being a Sweden-based VPN provider, PrivateVPN enforces a strict no-logs policy and has never had any data leaks.
 Our Score: 8/10

 The most effective way to evaluate a VPN's reliability is to assess its background, location, and past data leaks.
-Luckily, as previously mentioned, PrivateVPN has not experienced any data leaks and does not store its users’ data, despite being located in a country that’s part of the 14-Eyes Alliance.
+Luckily, as previously mentioned, PrivateVPN hasn't experienced any data leaks and doesn't store its users’ data despite being located in a country that’s part of the 14-Eyes Alliance.

 Where Is PrivateVPN Based?

 Miss Group Holdings Ltd. acquired PrivateVPN on June 17, 2022.
 Miss Group is an international Web hosting group founded in 2014 that provides a range of hosting-related services at affordable prices.
 These services include domain registration, web hosting, dedicated servers, VPS, a site builder, SEO tools, SSL certificates, domain management, and web security.
-At this time, Miss Group does not own any other VPN services besides PrivateVPN.
+At this time, Miss Group doesn't own any VPN services other than PrivateVPN.

 Miss Group is also an ICANN-accredited domain name registrar through Name SRS.
 Its headquarters are in Stockholm, Sweden, and it has offices in several countries, including Finland, India, Mexico, Canada, the US, and the UK.